aheltonsjma/digital-strategy/01_Introduction.md

 SJMA's digital strategy for 2020-2021 is a real-time document.
 This means it is living and evolving as we deploy tactics to meet the strategies contained herein.
 Each strategic thrust includes a *Strategy in Action* section, where we will make updates, additions and notes about ongoing activities.

-By structuring our digital strategy as a living document, we have the freedom to respond quickly to external conditions, such as rapid shifts in technology and real-time digital metrics reporting.
+A living document allows SJMA to respond in an agile manner to inevitable shifts in the technology and real-time digital metrics reporting.
 A transparent document such as this also keeps the museum publicly accountable for progress and momentum.

 Given that the world of technology is more fast-paced and dynamic than the museum world, it will be important to scale our efforts in proportion to what our staff and resources can adequately manage at a given time.
 This digital strategy will outline what projects the museum is currently engaged in that support this strategy, as well as a plan for future projects and identify the resources needs estimated for completion of those projects.